Former ‘Bachelor’ Sean Lowe Proves He Really Does Love His Firstborn Son After All

 So, he decided to put things to rest and let the world know that he really does have a fondness for Samuel after all.
 In his next Instagram post, he had a video of him and Samuel playing around in the bedroom.
 The giggles coming from the little guy says it all.
 Sean’s caption read, “Okay, okay… I love him.”

-If that wasn’t cute enough, there is an extra photo for good measure of the father/son duo.
+If that wasn’t cute enough, there is an extra photo for good measure of the father-son duo.
 Sean is kissing Samuel’s cheek and his son has a big smile on his face.
 That pretty much says it all.

 Look at this kid’s tan.
 This is why I have so much resentment toward him. pic.twitter.com/BDKAz76Y8w